Chifrica/Chifrica/README.md

 - 👋 Hi, I’m @Blessing Onwunali
 - 👀 I’m interested in ...Software and Web development
 - 🌱 I’m currently learning ...
-Java and Android
+Java, Reactjs, Kotlin, UI/UX and Android
 - 📫 How to reach me ... +2348168716481 or Chikaonwunali2019@gmail.com

 <!---